marcglasberg/assorted_layout_widgets/README.md

 # NonUniformRoundedRectangleBorder

-This may be used to style **buttons** and containers.
+This may be used to style **buttons** and **containers**.

-Similar to a `RoundedRectangleBorder` but you can hide some of the sides, by setting `hideTopSide`, `hideBottomSide`, `hideRightSide` and `hideLeftSide` to false.
+Similar to Flutter's native `RoundedRectangleBorder` but you can hide some of the sides, by setting `hideTopSide`, `hideBottomSide`, `hideRightSide` and `hideLeftSide` to false.

-Usage for text-fields:
+Usage for buttons:

 ```
-TextField(
-   decoration: InputDecoration(
-      border: NonUniformRoundedRectangleBorder(...),
+ElevatedButton(
+   style: ElevatedButton.styleFrom(
+      shape: NonUniformRoundedRectangleBorder(
+         hideLeftSide: true,
+         side: BorderSide(color: Colors.black87, width: 15.0),
+         borderRadius: BorderRadius.only(
+            topLeft: Radius.circular(30),
+            topRight: Radius.circular(15),
+            bottomLeft: Radius.circular(10),
+            bottomRight: Radius.circular(35),
+         ),
       ...
 ```